National Health Insurance Schemes in India 2025 | PolicyX

 • Post-hospitalization follow-up care for up to 15 days.

-The above are the 7 National Health Insurance Schemes that the Indian government has laid out for the betterment of the citizens of our society.
-The concerned individual can choose the best among them to suit his/her family's healthcare needs.
+These 7 National Health Insurance Schemes have been designed by the Indian government for the betterment of its citizens.
+Individuals can choose the best among them to suit their family’s healthcare needs.

 Health Insurer Network Hospitals